 Breakfast With Orangutans

-One of the special attractions is to have breakfast with the orangutans and elephants.
+One of the special attractions at the Bali Zoo is to have breakfast with the orangutans and elephants.

 We did this on our latest visit to the zoo, and it was a blast!
 It’s actually one of my favorite things at the whole zoo.

-There were 2 orangutans, 2 elephants, a few tropical birds, and one pangolin (a mammal from Java).
+At our breakfast area, there were 2 orangutans, 2 elephants, a few tropical birds, a gibbon with its baby, and a pangolin (mammal from Java).

-The breakfast is a big buffet with a wide selection of fruit, pancakes, omelettes, bacon, sausages, and much more.
-Everything was very fresh.
+The breakfast is a big buffet with a wide selection of fruit, pancakes, rolls, omelets, bacon, sausages, rice, noodles, veggies, and more.
+For drink choices, you have natural fruit juice (orange or watermelon), coffee, tea, or water.

 One of my only gripes with the Bali Zoo is that they don’t have a better Komodo dragon exhibit.
 Especially with Bali being so close to their natural habitat, you would expect to see this covered better.